 Performance characteristics may be used to clarify the expectation of the supervisor.
 If used, the performance characteristics selected may only be used as a communication tool to emphasize those items that are important to success in performing the job functions (and objectives, if used) in the planning document.
-Performance characteristics shall be given no weight in the determination of the overall performance rating.
-Ratings given on the performance characteristics should be either "Acceptable" or "Unacceptable".
-Comments should be made for any ratings of "Unacceptable".
-In addition to general Performance Characteristic, Management Characteristics for supervisors and managers have been developed.
-The only required characteristic to be rated for supervisors and managers is "Promote Equal Opportunity".
-Selected management characteristics designed to evaluate supervisors and managers on their ability to plan, organize, control, motivate, develop, promote equal opportunity (required), and complete planning document, and appraisals.
-All supervisors will be rated on each management characteristic listed above as either "Acceptable" or Unacceptable".
+The performance characteristics shall be given no weight in the determination of the overall performance rating.
+Ratings given on the performance characteristics should be either "Pass" or "Fail."
+Comments should be made for any ratings of "Fail."

+In addition to general Performance Characteristics, Management Characteristics for supervisors and managers have been developed.
+All managerial performance characteristics are required for supervisors and managers.
+Management characteristics are designed to evaluate supervisors and managers on their ability to plan, organize, control, motivate, develop, promote equal opportunity, and complete planning document, and appraisals.
+All supervisors will be rated on each management characteristic listed above as either "Pass" or "Fail."
 Additional management characteristics may be added if they relate specifically to the job.
-When completing the performance appraisal stage, comments should be made for any ratings of "Unacceptable."